History of Georgia Bulldogs football in Timeline

 2005: Trim Redesign

-In 2005, a trim redesign occurred, with sleeve stripe patterns dropped in favor of solid black jersey cuffs on the home jersey and solid red cuffs on the away jersey.
+In 2005, trim redesign occurred when sleeve stripe patterns were dropped in favor of solid black jersey cuffs on the home jersey and solid red cuffs on the away jersey.

 From 2006, the rivalry with South Carolina gained intensity when former Florida coach, Steve Spurrier, coached the Gamecocks.

-In 2007, Georgia was the Eastern Division co-champion but lost a tiebreaker, preventing them from appearing in the SEC Championship Game.
+In 2007, Georgia was the Eastern Division co-champion in the SEC, but lost a tiebreaker for the right to appear in the championship game.

 2010: Renewed Rivalry with Alabama

-Since 2010, Georgia and Alabama have faced off against each other in four SEC Championship Games and two College Football Playoff National Championships, bringing the once dormant rivalry back to prominence.
+Since 2010, Georgia and Alabama have faced off in four SEC Championship Games and two College Football Playoff National Championships, bringing the once dormant rivalry back to prominence.

 As recently as the 2014 matchup, the series between Georgia and Auburn was tied.